Russell-Waterhouse/blog/content/post/when-is-done-done.md

 So how do we effectively allocate resources, and more importantly, how do we formalize it in a way that we can explain others.
-Throughout my career, nobody has explicitly told me this, and often times just yelled at me when I got it wrong.
+Throughout my career, nobody has explicitly told me this, and often just yelled at me when I got it wrong.
 I hope to prevent that from befalling any other new engineer in the workforce.

 The answer is simple, and the answer, like always, is that of cost.